walidabazo/ASP.NET-Core-8-Razor-Pages-CRUD---.NET-8-Razor-Pages-CRUD-Using-Entity-Framework-Core-and-SQL-Server/README.md

 # ASP.NET Core 8 Razor Pages CRUD - .NET 8 Razor Pages CRUD Using Entity Framework Core and SQL Server

-ASP.NET Core 8 Razor Pages CRUD - .NET 8 Razor Pages CRUD Using Entity Framework Core and SQL Server
+In this video, we are going to create an ASP.NET Razor Pages CRUD app using Entity Framework Core and SQL Server.
+We will use the .NET 8 Razor Pages template in Visual Studio 2022 to create this CRUD app.

 [![Watch the video](https://img.youtube.com/vi/WHFTzo0psng/0.jpg)](https://youtu.be/WHFTzo0psng)